GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/07_oscilloscope_page.md

 # "Oscilloscope" Page

-The "Oscilloscope" page, shown in {numref}`fig:conf_brushless_7`, offers two essential functionalities for adjusting and monitoring motor performance: the internal oscilloscope and the configuration of the motor's closed-loop control parameters.
+The "Oscilloscope" page, shown below in {numref}`fig:conf_x1_oscilloscope`, offers two essential functionalities for adjusting and monitoring motor performance: the internal oscilloscope and the configuration of the motor's closed-loop control parameters.

-:::{figure} images/config-stepper/07-oscilloscope.png
+:::{figure} images/config-x1/07-oscilloscope.png
-:name: fig:conf_brushless_7
+:name: fig:conf_x1_oscilloscope

-"Oscilloscope" configuration page of the stepper motor controller.
+"Oscilloscope" configuration page of the X1 motor controller.
 :::

 ## Oscilloscope